654 results on '"P. Luczak"'

 Mathematics - Probability - Abstract

 We study a variant of the classical Markovian logistic SIS epidemic model on a complete graph, which has the additional feature that healthy individuals can become infected without contacting an infected member of the population.
 This additional ``self-infection'' is used to model situations where there is an unknown source of infection or an external disease reservoir, such as an animal carrier population.
-In contrast to the classical logistic SIS epidemic model, the version with self-infection has a non-degenerate stationary distribution, and we show that it exhibits the cutoff phenomenon, which is a sharp transition in time from one to zero of the total variation distance to stationarity.
-While this result is interesting in its own right, an additional contribution of our work is that the proof illustrates a recently formalised methodology of Barbour, Brightwell and Luczak, which can be used to show cutoff via a combination of concentration of measure inequalities and coupling techniques., Comment: 26 pages
+In contrast to the classical logistic SIS epidemic model, the version with self-infection has a non-degenerate stationary distribution, and we derive precise asymptotics for the time to converge to stationarity (mixing time) as the population size becomes large.
+It turns out that the chain exhibits the cutoff phenomenon, which is a sharp transition in time from one to zero of the total variation distance to stationarity.
+We obtain the exact leading constant for the cutoff time, and show the window size is constant (optimal) order.
+While this result is interesting in its own right, an additional contribution of our work is that the proof illustrates a recently formalised methodology of Barbour, Brightwell and Luczak, which can be used to show cutoff via a combination of concentration of measure inequalities for the trajectory of the chain, and coupling techniques., Comment: Ver2: 27 pages, additional details and discussion of related results; Ver1: 26 pages

 - Published